finos/common-domain-model/documentation/source/documentation.rst

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.
 While the initial scope is focused on the ISDA legal agreements, it is not limited to those.
 As an example, as a follow-up from work to represent security lending contracts and associated lifecycle events, the CDM will look to represent the associated governing legal agreements (such as GMSLA for stock loan).
 * **Providing a comprehensive representation of the financial workflows** by complementing the contract and lifecycle event representation.
 Collateral management is an example of the applicability of such approach, as lifecycle processes require reference to the associated legal agreements (such as the ISDA Initial Margin Credit Support Annex).
+* **Representation of legal agreement elections as data**, as opposed to unstructured data contained within a full legal text.
+This approach allows CDM users to define normalised elections into a corresponding legal agreement template, in order to provide a full representation that can also be used to define functional processes.
+* **Normalisation of the data representation** to be machine readable and executable.
+In practice, the use of elections expressed in a ``string`` format has been restricted whenever possible, as ``string`` requires language parsing and disassembling to be machine executable.

+Scope
+^^^^^

 The current CDM scope comprises the following features: